Oofone/prod-pyth101/README.md

 Finally we'll cover the last two topics:

 1. Dependency Injection (Multiple Encryption implementations)
 2. Creating a pipeline with [CircleCI](https://circleci.com/) for CI/CD to get your code from your laptop to a production host where it can be accessed by people around the world.
 What is CI/CD?
 You can get a good run-through here: [Explaination by Circle CI](https://circleci.com/).

+As part of creating a CI or Continuous Integration work-flow we'll be covering topics such as Integration Tests and Feedback notifications as well.

+Hope this turns out to be somewhat informative!